 company during a subsequent offline request for authorization.

-transactions by check (if you have contracted for check-guarantee
+transactions by cheque (if you have contracted for cheque-guarantee

 services), the system obtains approval for the requested transaction